MAT 321 - Numerical Analysis and Scientific Computing - Fall 2025

 More concretely, we cover the fundamental algorithms of computational mathematics: matrix decompositions, eigenvalue iterations, iterative linear algebra, optimization, interpolation, numerical quadrature, and more.
 We analyze the stability and accuracy of these algorithms and explore their applications to image processing, data science, and the numerical solution of differential equations.
 Along the way, we cover the majority of the top 10 algorithms of the 20th century.

 In lectures, we cover the derivation and theory of algorithms, often illustrated by numerical experiments.
-The precepts are mostly reserved for programming-focused tasks.
-In problem sets, we discuss applications and derive and implement other interesting algorithms.
-This year, by popular demand, the class was in Python.
+In problem sets, we discuss applications and derive and implement additional algorithms.
+Exams are proof-based.